Prenatal Genetic Screening Tests

 Cystic fibrosis (CF) is a genetic disease.
 About 30,000 children and adults in the United States have the disorder.
 Cystic fibrosis severely affects breathing and digestion.
 It is caused by an abnormal gene that makes the body produce thick mucus in the lungs.
 CF is an autosomal recessive disorder, meaning that both parents must be carriers for a child to be at risk.
 If you are found to be a carrier, then your partner will also be offered carrier testing.

 About 1 in 800 babies in the U.S. is born with Down syndrome, which is caused by an extra copy of chromosome 21.
-Affected children have varying degrees of mental retardation, characteristic facial features and, oftentimes, have heart defects in addition to other physical problems.
+Affected children have varying degrees of mental intellectual disabilities, characteristic facial features and, oftentimes, have heart defects in addition to other physical problems.

 Fragile X syndrome is the most common inherited cause of autism and intellectual disability.
 Symptoms are variable from mild to severe.
 Females usually have milder symptoms than males.
 Approximately 1 in every 3,600 boys and 1 in every 6,000 girls is born with Fragile X. Fragile X is an X-linked disorder; the gene is on the X chromosome.